List of Memphis Grizzlies head coaches

 There have been 11 head coaches for the Grizzlies franchise.
 The franchise's first head coach was Brian Winters, who coached for two seasons.
-Lionel Hollins is the franchise's all-time leader in regular-season games coached (415), and the franchise's all-time leader in regular-season game wins (214).
+Lionel Hollins is the franchise's all-time leader in regular-season games coached (415), Taylor Jenkins is the franchise's all-time leader in regular-season game wins (215).
 Hubie Brown is the only Grizzlies head coach to have won the NBA Coach of the Year Award.
 Brown was inducted into the Basketball Hall of Fame as a contributor, in 2005.
 Tony Barone and Marc Iavaroni have spent their entire NBA head coaching careers with the Grizzlies.
 Iavaroni was fired by the Grizzlies on January 22, 2009.
 Hollins was named as Iavaroni's successor, though Johnny Davis was the head coach for two games before Hollins' third term with the team.
 On May 7, 2016, Dave Joerger was fired by the Grizzlies.
 On May 29, 2016, David Fizdale was hired by the Grizzlies.
 Fizdale was fired on November 27, 2017.